Tmalasky/MechaCar_Statistical_Analysis/README.md

 ![Mecha_Car_Linear_Model_Summary](https://user-images.githubusercontent.com/105253626/193361893-e434fad6-b18d-47f3-ad40-68054255c864.png)

-Q1- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+- Q1 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
 - Methodology: Each Pr(>|t|) value in the summary (above) represents the probability that each coefficient contributes a random amount of variance to the linear model.

-A1- Using the MechaCar_mpg dataset, vehicle_length and ground_clearance (as well as intercept) are statistically unlikely to provide random amount of variance to the linear model.
+- A1 - Using the MechaCar_mpg dataset, vehicle_length and ground_clearance (as well as intercept) are statistically unlikely to provide random amount of variance to the linear model.
 In other words the vehcicle_length and ground_clearance have a significant impact on mpg.

+- Q2 - Is the slope of the linear model considered to be zero?
+Why or why not?

+- Methodology: Examine the Pr(>|t|) value in the summary above for the (Intercept).

+- A2 - The intercept is statistically significant (less than the 0.05) and not zero.
+This would indicate that the intercept term explains a significant amount of variability in the dependent variable when all independent variables are equal to zero.
+It could mean that the significant features (such as vehcicle_weight and ground_clearence) may need scaling or transforming to hrlp improve the predicitive power of the model; or there are other variables that can help explain the variability of our dependent variable (mpg) that have not been included in our model.

+- Q3 - Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?

+-  Methodology: Examine the Multiple R-squared value to indicate how well the regression model approximates real-world data points.In most cases, the value will range between 0 and 1 and can be used as probability metric to determine the likelihood that future data points will fit the model.

+- A3 - The Multiple R-squared value is 0.71 (while the p-value remained significant (very small) indicating the model does an adequate job of predicting mpg.

 Deliverable 2: Summary Statistics on Suspension Coils Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots